 I’ve previously written an article on pellet grills for outdoor kitchens where I discussed DIY alternatives apposed to a contractor coming in to build an outdoor kitchen setup.
 However, Grilla Grills have also developed their own solution, stainless steel modular outdoor kitchen cabinets/modules.
 I really do like this idea, as it bridges the gap between full DIY and contractors.
 Another benefit which Grilla Grills state is if you move home, these stainless steel outdoor kitchen cabinets can easily be taken to your new home.
 They are looking to expand the range of options in the future with sink and fridge units, very cool.

 Conclusions On Camp Chef vs Grilla Grills

 As I hope you can see from the above, both of these pellet grills can serve as an excellent addition to anyone’s back yard.
 However, each has its strengths in different areas.
 The Camp Chef excels when it comes to high-temperature grilling/searing, whether that’s through the direct-flame access of the pellet grill its self or with the addition of a Sear Box/SideKick.
-The Camp Chef is also currently the only one of the two pellet grills to feature WiFi integration which many people today with busy lifestyles are looking for on their next pellet grill.
+Both Camp Chef and Grilla Grills now offer WiFi functionality, so that’s no longer a differentiating factor between the two brands.

 That’s it!
 Thanks for reading, I hope you found this Camp Chef vs Grilla Grills comparision interesting/useful.
 If are looking to spend under $500 on a pellet grill you may also want to check out my Camp Chef vs Z Grills comparison.
 If you want to review pretty much all of your current options for pellet grills/smokers please check out my Wood Pellet Grill/Smoker Guide. 🙂